JulianaVelasques/JulianaVelasques/README.md

 	- Learning the basics to understand ML and the AI world.
 - :superhero_woman: I'm a very curious person and love learning new stuff

-- ⚡ Fun fact: I'm a ballerina and a laughter therapy volunteer, I love hiking and Learning languages.
+- ⚡ Fun fact: I'm a ballerina and love Learning languages.

 <!--
 ### 🛠 Analytics & Languages